 There's also the case of a man who's proud of his strength, who gets turned into a woman and angsts over no longer being able to fight properly.
 This could be treated as simply "men are stronger than women", or with more nuance as "his new body has different muscle distribution and range of motion, which aren't in sync with the way he learned to fight" or "his fighting style relied on a Gender-Restricted Ability he no longer possesses".
 Or maybe it isn't sex-related at all, and his new body is simply a "baseline" one that hasn't been through the same physical conditioning as his old one.

-- Inside Mari is about a college man who gets trapped in the body of a high school girl he is in love with.
+- Inside Mari is about Isao, a college man who gets trapped in the body of a high school girl he is in love with.
 He is deeply unsettled by it at first, partially because he's in a female body and partially because he puts Mari on a pedestal.
 He couldn't even look at her naked body for a long time while either bathing or undressing.
-When Mari averted the No Periods, Period rule, Isao completely freaked out.
-Subverted as no body switch occured.
-Mari suffers from Dissociative Personality Disorder and there's no body swap going on.
+When Mari had her next period, Isao completely freaked out.
+Subverted as Isao was never a separate person, but a manifestation of Mari's Dissociative Personality Disorder.

 - In the manga series Kagerou-Nostalgia, Ranmaru, formerly a woman, was transformed into a man by the series' Big Bad before the story even began and now serves as one of his two Dragons, changing back to a woman once a month.
 This is a problem for her partner, Rikimaru, who had a huge crush on her female form.
 They're now forced to serve together as Heterosexual Life-Partners, and the situation destroys their relationship.

 - Parodied several ways in A Lazy Guy Woke Up As A Girl One Morning: